mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ![Gauge Chart](gauge.png)

-### Using Mlflow to evaluate RAG - faithfulness
+### Using MLflow to evaluate RAG - faithfulness

-The company decided to build a pipline for their materials which is invoked inside a RAG system.
+The company decided to build a pipeline for their materials which is invoked inside a RAG system.

 Let's say we want to evaluate how well our LLM is performing based on the context (materials) we provide it.
 For this lets define a custom metric called faithfulness.

-Since in the first metric we used an mlflow model in the example ,for tutorial purposes this time instead of passing an mlflow model let's pass in a custom function to the `mlflow evaluate`
+Since in the first metric we used an MLflow model in the example ,for tutorial purposes this time instead of passing an MLflow model let's pass in a custom function to the `mlflow evaluate`

 ```python